-It's good to know how to get rid of sin from your life, and that can happen through trusting in the person and cross-work of Jesus Christ.
-But it's better to stop the sin before it occurs, and that too by the power of Christ, yet to do that we must get proactive about the subject of temptation.
+It's good to know how to get rid of sin from your life, and that can happen through trusting in Jesus Christ and His crosswork.
+But it's better to stop the sin before it occurs, at the temptation level, and that too can happen by the power of Christ.

-Think about it from the perspective of the Puritan, John Owen, who made the following important observation 350 years ago in his book Of Temptation, "This is a folly that possesses many who have yet a quick and living sense of sin.
+The Puritan, John Owen, made an following important observation 350 years ago in his book Of Temptation, "This is a folly that possesses many who have yet a quick and living sense of sin.
 They are sensible of their sins, not of their temptations,-are displeased with the bitter fruit, but cherish the poisonous root.
-Hence, in the midst of their humiliations for sin, they will continue in those ways, those societies, in the pursuit of those ends, which have occasioned that sin; of which more afterward."^[2]
+Hence, in the midst of their humiliations for sin, they will continue in those ways, those societies, in the pursuit of those ends, which have occasioned that sin; of which more afterward."2

 Is Owen describing you?
 Are you sensible of your temptations?
 By that I mean do you know the particular temptations to which you are most vulnerable, and have you given attention to understanding how the tempter works through those specific temptations which have proven costly in the past?
-It's one thing to get sprayed once by a skunk.
-But a second time?
-A tenth time?
-Owen is right.
-It's folly not to give attention to understanding temptation if you truly want to live a God-pleasing life.

-That's our aim in this series.
-Two weeks ago we looked at the world's first temptation in Genesis 3.
-Last week we probed carefully the process of temptation as explained in James 1:12-15.
-This morning we'll be turning our attention to the important account of the temptation of Jesus in Matthew 4:1-11.
-There are three scenes in the story.
-As we look carefully at these three scenes this week and next, we'll learn how the tempter works, how our Savior responded to him, and how our Savior can help us overcome temptation.
+That's our aim in this two or three week series.
+As we look at the account of Jesus' temptation in Matthew 4:1-11, we'll learn how the tempter works, how our Savior responded to him, and how our Savior can help us overcome temptation in 2016.